Daniel, Metropolitan of Moscow

+Biography

 Daniel was a monk at Joseph-Volokolamsk Monastery and a student of Joseph Volotsky.
 In 1515, he was elected hegumen of the monastery, which had been under the patronage of Vasili III.
-When Daniel became metropolitan, he assisted Vasili III in summoning the Prince of Seversk Vasili Shemyachich to Moscow and imprisoning him.
+When Daniel became metropolitan, he assisted Vasili III in summoning the Vasili Shemyachich, the prince of Seversk, to Moscow and imprisoning him.
 In 1525, bypassing the ecclesiastic canons, Daniel sanctioned the divorce between Vasili III and his childless wife Solomonia Saburova, which caused general discontent in Muscovy.

 Daniel was the initiator of a number of church councils (sobory) between 1525 and 1531, which condemned the opponents of the Josephinians - Maximus the Greek and Vassian Patrikeyev.
 While on his deathbed, Vasili III asked Daniel to take care of his wife and son.
 The metropolitan solemnly blessed Ivan IV in the Cathedral of the Dormition.

 During the struggle between the Shuisky family and prince Ivan Belsky in 1538, Daniel supported the latter, for which he would be defrocked a year later by the Shuiskys.
-He died on May 22, 1547 in the Joseph-Volokolamsk Monastery, where he was incarcerated.
+He died on May 22, 1547, in the Joseph-Volokolamsk Monastery, where he was incarcerated.

-Daniel was the author of a number of works, condemning heretics in Russia.
-Some historians believe that he was one of the compilers of the Chronicles of Nikon.
+Daniel was the author of a number of works, condemning heretics.
+It is generally assumed that he was the main force behind the creation of the Nikon Chronicle.